ykwclare/ui-todo-tutorial/README.md

 #### Challenges

 - Write unit tests for the utility files that you just added for delete and update
+  - What kind of scenarios should we test for?
+  - What result do we expect from the tests?

 ### E2E tests

+End-to-end tests simulate scenarios from a real user's perspective and validate if the app is working as expected from start to end.
+Theses tests can highlight missing/ incorrect functionality and UI errors.

 ```
 npm run start           # if you have not already done so